Skip to contents

 Exporting data

-Data can be exported as two different objects.
+Data can be exported as two different objects in three different ways.

 Export as a dataframe